The Karate Kid (franchise): Abandoned projects

-In a 2020 interview with Collider, William Zabka revealed that Pat Morita pitched him an idea in 2005, for a fifth film where Johnny Lawrence, now a doctor, is tasked with caregiving for Mr. Miyagi who is in the final stages of his life, and whose health is failing him.
-During the early days of development, Morita passed away and the project was abandoned.
+In a 2020 interview with Collider, William Zabka revealed that Pat Morita pitched him an idea in 2005, for a fifth film.
+The plot would have revolved around Johnny Lawrence who is now a doctor and tasked with caregiving for Mr. Miyagi; who is in the final stages of his life and whose health is failing him.
+During the early days of development, Morita died and the project was abandoned.

 In January 2022, Ralph Macchio revealed that he had previously been approached in 2012 about the potential for a The Karate Kid and Rocky crossover film.
 Intended to be directed by John G. Avildsen, the plot would have involved Daniel LaRusso's daughter and Rocky Balboa, Jr. opening a dojo together.
 Macchio stated that he and Milo Ventimiglia were pitched the idea, but described the concept as "awful".
-After Macchio expressed his disinterest in the story, the project subsequently fell into development hell, before being abandoned in favor of Creed and Cobra Kai.
+After Macchio expressed his disinterest in the story, the project subsequently fell into development hell before being abandoned in favor of Creed and Cobra Kai.